WOOD ID POSTER:

 Acer spp.

 Acer spp. of the family Aceraceae.
 Native to North America.
 "Bird's eye" does not refer to a SPECIES of maple but to a FIGURE of maple, thus the "ssp." as the (NON)specific epithet.
-It seems to occur predominently in soft maple, specifically sugar maple (acer saccharinum) but the USDA identifies other maples that can also get the figure.
+It seems to occur predominently in hard maple, specifically sugar maple (acer saccharum) but the USDA identifies other maples that can also get the figure.
 These include:

 Other American species that can also get the figure are, according to the USDA: